The Exercise Habit

 - Go for a walk during your coffee break or lunch.

-- Walk all or part of the way to work.
+- Walk part or all of the way to work.

 - Stick to a regular time every day.